What are Peloton Scenic Rides

 It was an almost traumatic experience.

-But Peloton scenic rides from 2020 are nothing like the Peloton scenic rides that they debuted in 2021.
+But Peloton scenic rides from back then are nothing like what the Peloton scenic rides are like now.
+In fact, they are entirely different.

 Questions about the scenic rides on Peloton